Drugs and Other Mind Thrashers

 If you used the link to reach this discussion, you may return by using your BACK button.

-Alcohol is a depressant; it produces the sought-after effect by partially paralyzing the nerves that produce restraint.
+Alcohol is an addictive depressant; it produces the sought-after effect by partially paralyzing the nerves that produce restraint.

 Legally drunk: 0.10% blood alcohol (some states 0.08, some 0.12; federal legislation .08); 0.35 has proved fatal; 0.45 is expected to be fatal.